FOR IMMEDIATE RELEASE

 ||California: San Diego, Calexico, El Centro, Los Angeles, Imperial; Arizona: Phoenix, Yuma

-(1) Costliest U.S. earthquakes occurring from 1950 to 2013, based on insured losses when occurred.
-Includes the 1906 San Francisco, California, earthquake, for which reliable insured losses are available.
+(1) Costliest U.S. earthquakes occurring from 1980 to 2020, based on insured losses when occurred.
+Also includes the 1906 San Francisco, California, earthquake, for which reliable insured losses are available.

-(2) Based on property losses including, if applicable, agricultural, offshore, marine, aviation and National Flood Insurance Program losses in the United States and may differ from data shown elsewhere.
+(2) Based on property losses including, if applicable, agricultural, offshore, marine, aviation and National Flood Insurance Program losses and may differ from data shown elsewhere.

 For more information about the 20th